Welcome

 The mission of the museum is to preserve Southern Alameda County (Fremont, Newark and Union City) memories, documents, artifacts, and structures from the past and share them with present and future generations.

-The Museum and California native garden is open weekly on Wednesdays & Fridays, and monthly on the 2nd Saturday & Sunday, as well as the 4th Sunday.
-All hours are 10 am – 4 pm
+The Museum and California native garden is open weekly on WED & FRI, and monthly on the 2nd SAT & SUN, as well as the 4th SUN.
+All hours are 10 am – 4 pm.

 More information